Jonathan Pollard: Espionage

 During the course of the Pollard trial, Australian authorities reported the disclosure of classified American documents by Pollard to a Royal Australian Navy officer who had been engaged in a personnel-exchange naval-liaison program between the U.S. and Australia.
 The Australian officer, alarmed by Pollard's repeated disclosure to him of data caveated No Foreign Access Allowed, reported the indiscretions to his chain of command.
 It recalled the officer from his position in the U.S., fearing that the disclosures might be part of a "CIA ruse".
 Confronted with this accusation after entering his plea, Pollard admitted only to passing a single classified document to the Australian; later, he changed his story, and claimed that his superiors ordered him to share information with the Australians.

 As of 2014, the full extent of the information Pollard passed to Israel has still not been officially revealed.
 Press reports cited a secret 46-page memorandum, which Pollard and his attorneys were allowed to view.
 They were provided to the judge by Secretary of Defense Caspar Weinberger, who described Pollard's spying as including, among other things, obtaining and copying the latest version of Radio-Signal Notations (RASIN), a 10-volume manual comprehensively detailing America's global electronic surveillance network.

-After Pollard's release, the former deputy head of the Mossad Ram Ben Barak publicly regretted Pollard, saying that the recruitment and operation "were unknown by the intelligence leadership and unauthorized" with the resultant damage to the US-Israeli relationship far outweighing the value of the intelligence Pollard provided.
+After Pollard's release, the former deputy chief of the Mossad Ram Ben Barak publicly regretted Pollard, saying that the recruitment and operation "were unknown by the intelligence leadership and unauthorized" with the resultant damage to the US-Israeli relationship far outweighing the value of the intelligence Pollard provided.
 "Our entire relationship with the U.S. deteriorated because of this.
 People lost jobs over it", according to Barak.
 "It made for years and years of suspicion, with Americans suspecting he wasn't the only one, and feeling that they hadn't gotten the necessary explanations.
 They didn't believe it wasn't authorized.
 It caused huge, huge damage.
 They saw it as a betrayal of them."